screbeckitchain/kitchain-ai/README.md

 ## OpenAI Explanations (Optional)

 To generate short text explanations for the top matches the application uses the OpenAI ChatCompletion API.
-Set your API key in the `OPENAI_API_KEY` environment variable before launching Streamlit:
+Set your API key either in the `OPENAI_API_KEY` environment variable or as `OPENAI_API_KEY` in Streamlit secrets before launching Streamlit:

 ```bash
 export OPENAI_API_KEY=sk-...